philschulz/SockeyeWorkflow/README.md

 export PATH=$PWD/ducttape-0.3:$PATH
 ```

 You will also need to install ant (for building multeval).
 The ant binaries can be found [here](https://ant.apache.org/bindownload.cgi).
-You might also need glibtool which you get as follows:
+Furthermore you need glibtool in order to build sentence piece.
+You get it as follows:
 ```
 sudo apt-get install libtool-bin
 ```